Quinten Pounds: Professional career

-Cologne Centurions

 Pounds signed with the Cologne Centurions for the 2021 season as one of their four American imports.
 He recorded 666 receiving yards and eight touchdowns.
 On October 1, 2021, the franchise announced his contract extension for 2022.
 In his second season with the team, Pounds made 86 receptions for 1,009 yards and 13 touchdowns.
 He was named the team MVP.